kadena-io/pact/docs/en/pact-reference.md

 #### Accessing members of a namespace

-Members of a namespace my be access by their fully-qualified names.
-Additionally, the same scheme may be used when importing or implementing whole modules and interfaces defined in a namespace in the same way.
+Members of a namespace my be access by their fully-qualified names:

 ```lisp
 (begin-tx)